 What you’re really worried about is Cash flow, and Cash Flow is KING for small business owners.
-It doesn’t matter whether you’ve just started you business or secured your biggest customer to date; without cash to pay the bills, yourself, and your employees, you may as well shut up shop now.
+It doesn’t matter whether you’ve just started your business or secured your biggest customer to date; without cash to pay the bills, yourself, and your employees, you may as well shut up shop now.

 There’s a relatively simple thing you can do no matter what kind of business you’re in.
-By just creating a basic Excel spreadsheet with a line for every category of expense you pay each month you’ll get a good and quick idea of what your spending your money on.
+By just creating a basic Excel spreadsheet with a line for every category of expense you pay each month you’ll get a good and quick idea of what you’re spending your money on.